Skip to main content

 )

-curl --location 'https://api.silicondata.com/backend/api/silicon-mark/test-job/create' \
+curl --location 'https://api.silicondata.com/api/silicon-mark/v1/jobs' \

 --header 'Content-Type: application/json' \